 There's only one thing I truly didn't understand about this series: Is calligraphy really such a huge deal over in Japan?
 To the point where it's a career for hundreds (if not thousands) of people and their calligraphy managers?
 Who actually HIRES people to write ultra-artsy calligraphy anymore?
 What with computers and shit.
 Nobody else in the show is surprised to learn that Sei makes his living crapping out only one or two pieces of calligraphy a month, but this is the very first I've heard of this in over 25 years of watching anime and Japanese live-action shows and movies.
 I'm just curious and confused is all, but that's nothing new...
 Seriously though, I don't think that anybody who makes art, layouts, posters, etc. in English has painted any of the alphabet outside of Adobe Illustrator or Photoshop since 1995.

-Krazy island life in Japan!
+Talk abou crazy island life in Japan!
 Oh yeah!
-I once had to live with my cousins on small island several hours South of Kyoto by boat, for summer.
-That place filled with kids who thought my clam-shell phone was futuristic, old people who had never ridden in car, and houses that were lucky if they had more than single electrical outlet in them.
+I once had to live with my cousins on small island several hours South of Kyoto by boat, for the summer.
+That place was filled with kids who thought my clam-shell phone was futuristic, old people who had never ridden in a car, and houses that were lucky if they had more than a single electrical outlet in them.

-Also, they no idea just how open rest of Japan truly be.
-I tried to tell them it perfectly normal to want to take bath with sexy older sister, even if she 20 and you 18.
-Water conservation is important to me!
-They also seemed to be little confused about video cameras and surveillance equipment I brought with me, but this my only chance to see my beautiful Kim-Chi disrobe and then dress into classic kimono, in real 6-tatami mat room!
-I had to place those recording devices and motion-sensored micro-cameras!
-It was very much worth public shaming and whippings I got.
-Who knew that still a thing in this day and age?
+Also, they had no idea just how open the rest of Japan truly is.
+I tried to tell them it was perfectly normal to want to take a bath with one's sexy older sister, even if she's 20 and you're 18.
+Water conservation is important to my family!
+They also seemed to be a little confused about the video cameras and surveillance equipment I brought with me, but this was my only chance to see my beautiful Kim-Chi disrobe and then dress into a classic kimono, in a real 6-tatami mat room!
+I had to hide those recording devices and motion-sensored micro-cameras myself, but I didn't do a good enough job.
+It was very much worth the public shaming and whippings I got.
+Who knew that was still a thing in this day and age?

-Luckily I had made digital back-ups of all recordings.
-Those village doofuses thought that just by breaking CD they banished my videos forever into the demon world or something.
+Luckily I had made some digital back-ups of all recordings.
+Those village doofuses thought that just by breaking the CD they banished my videos forever into the demon world or something.
 Hilarious!